SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 - Custom inventory properties are used to extend the inventory data model.
 They can be used in the [Asset table widget](/users-guide/cockpit/#widget-asset-table) and [Asset property widget](/users-guide/cockpit/#asset-property).
 - Custom tenant properties are available during tenant creation.
 The custom properties can be edited under **Subtenants** in the **Custom properties** tab of each tenant.
 Additionally, these properties can be viewed and exported in the **Usage statistics**.
-- Custom alarm and event properties can be used as custom fields which can be added to your reports and will be available in the **Exports** page in the Cockpit application.
+- Custom alarm and event properties can be used as custom fields which can be added to your reports and will be available in the **Export** page in the Cockpit application.

 {{< c8y-admon-info >}}
 Custom properties are visible to all authenticated users of the tenant, regardless of their inventory role permission.